Google Meet: FAQ

 If a bot was sent to a Google Meet meeting, but your user didn't see it ask to be let in from the waiting room, it's likely because they were not the host of the meeting.

 If the meeting was organized by someone else, by default, they won't be able to let anyone in (and won't see any indication of the bot asking to be let in), as only the "Hosts" will see popups to let participants in from the waiting room.
+By default, other users from the host's Google organization will also be able to allow participants in.

 Participants whose email address is on the event invite are able to join with no host present, so other invited participants may join before the host and wonder why the bot is not joining.